 W3C standards define an open platform for the development of applications, which enables developers to build rich interactive experiences.
 W3C states that ‘although the boundaries of the platform continues to evolve, industry leaders speak nearly in unison about how HTML5 will be the cornerstone for this platform’.

-It is interesting to note that in spite of its high relevance to the Internet, so far, the W3C has not attracted much attention in the debate on Internet governance.
+It is interesting to note that in spite of its high relevance to the Internet, the W3C has not attracted much attention in the debate on Internet governance thus far.

-Another institution involved in standards include the European Computer Manufacturers Association (ECMA), an association of companies whose main role is to develop standards and technical reports.
+Another institution involved in standards is the European Computer Manufacturers Association (ECMA), an association of companies whose main role is to develop standards and technical reports.